-Of course we want to check that our definition of semantic dependency satisfies the Fundamental Property of Section 5.3.
+Of course we want to check that whenever a dependency is preserved, it satisfies the Fundamental Property of Section 5.3.
 Given the information we have already presented, the demonstration is easy.

-Suppose we have W, $\{R_i\}$, A, and H as in the definition.
-The Fundamental Property assumes that W is not omitted in H, so there is an abstract execution B with hardware realization G witnessing the semantic dependency of the store W on the loads $\{R_i\}$ in A and H. We must show that some R_i is not omitted and R'i is ordered before W' in H. The proof splits into three cases.
+Suppose we have W, $\{R_i\}$ , A, and H as in the definition.
+The Fundamental Property assumes that W is not omitted in H, so there is an abstract execution B with hardware realization G witnessing that the dependency of the store W on the loads $\{R_i\}$ in A is preserved in H. We must show that some $R_i$ is not omitted and $R'i$ is ordered before W' in H. The proof splits into three cases.

 First case: W' lies in the initial period of T in H. During the initial period of the hardware executions, H and G behave identically and therefore W' performs the same write in both.
-This contradicts the fact that B and G witness the semantic dependency.
+This contradicts the fact that B and G witness the preservation of the dependency.

 Second case: W' lies in the common period of T in H. Since the action of W' in H is different from its action in G, at least one of its inputs must differ between the two hardware executions.
 Therefore the source instruction for that input must behave differently, and so must one of its sources, going back until we reach a load instruction that obtains differing values in H and G. Then W' depends on this load and so is ordered after it.
-And since the load must lie in the common period of H, by the definition of semantic dependency it must either be one of the R'i or be ordered after one of them.
-Therefore W' is ordered after one of the R'i in H, which certainly means that R_i is not omitted.
+And since the load must lie in the common period of H, by the definition above it must either be one of the $R'i$ or be ordered after one of them.
+Therefore W' is ordered after one of the $R'i$ in H, which certainly means that $R_i$ is not omitted.

-Third case: W' lies in the divergent part of T in H. This happens when W' comes after the conditional or computed branch which marks the end of the common period by going different ways in H and G. Just as in the previous case, since the branch behaves differently in the two executions it must be ordered after one of the R'i loads.
+Third case: W' lies in the divergent part of T in H. This happens when W' comes after the conditional or computed branch which marks the end of the common period by going different ways in H and G. Just as in the previous case, since the branch behaves differently in the two executions it must be ordered after one of the $R'i$ loads.
 And then so must W', because any instruction following a conditional- or computed-branch instruction must commit after the branch commits.
 QED.

-A corollary of this result is that if an implementation's compiler either (1) uses per-thread analysis and treats atomic objects as quasi volatile, or (2) uses global analysis and treats atomic objects as volatile, then programs produced by that implementation will never exhibit OOTA.
+A corollary of this result is that if an implementation's compiler either (1) uses per-thread analysis and treats atomic objects as quasi volatile, or (2) uses global analysis and treats atomic objects as volatile, then programs produced by that implementation will never exhibit an OOTA cycle in which the semantic dependencies are preserved.
+And since by the DP thesis, programs produced by the implementation always preserve semantic dependencies, these programs will never exhibit any OOTA cycles at all.
 Thus the implementation will automatically comply with full C++, even if it was designed only to comply with loose C++.